 - Procedures for ongoing analysis of student behavior

-Social skills are the foundation of acceptable and appropriate behaviors in school and in society.
-To be prepared for post-secondary options, it’s vital that students with disabilities acquire these skills in addition to learning content.
-Evidence-based social skills instruction is incorporated into all aspects of the school day, including small group discussion, role-playing activities, and social skills training that’s built into academic instruction.
+Evidence-based social skills instruction is incorporated into all aspects of the school day, including small group discussion, role-playing activities, and social skills training that is built into academic instruction.
 We place additional focus on teaching students problem-solving skills and strategies to prevent and respond to bullying.